emnify/product-docs/CONTRIBUTING.md

 ### Preview the site

 It is important that you have the desired branch checked out when you want to preview your work.
-The default branch `main` which only contains content that has already been approved and merged!
+The default branch `main` only contains content that has already been approved and merged.
 You will be mainly interested in previewing the content from your PR branches.
-See [Checking out pull requests locally](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/checking-out-pull-requests-locally?platform=linux) for how to do this in a terminal.
+See [Checking out pull requests locally](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/checking-out-pull-requests-locally) for how to do this in a terminal.
 You will need to use a terminal for starting your local Docusaurus server.

 #### Start previewing